mwjsanders/webservices-workshop/src/WORKSHOP.md

 </html>
 ```

-Replace the empty `scripts` element in the `webapp/package.json` file with the following:
+Replace the `scripts` element in the `webapp/package.json` file with the following:

 ```json
 "scripts": {